-RESOLVED that the work programme 2018/19 as detailed at Appendix A to the report be noted, subject to the inclusion of additional reports requested by members:
+RESOLVED that the work programme 2018/19 as detailed at Appendix A to the report be noted, subject to the inclusion of:

 - A thematic review of sickness absence in July 2018 to coincide with the Portfolio Holder under Scrutiny for Our People and Resources - A thematic review of Homelessness in August/October 2018.
 A date would be confirmed at the next meeting by Yvonne Fox. - A thematic review of the Western Growth Corridor (WGC) in October to coincide with the Portfolio under Scrutiny for Economic Growth.